How a hand of Stacked works

 The setup

 Alice decides to host a table.
 She connects her wallet, clicks create, picks $0.50 / $1 stakes, sets the mode to real-money, and makes the table public.
-Stacked deploys a new smart contract for the table on Base — Alice doesn't pay gas; Stacked covers the deployment.
+Stacked gives the table its own smart contract — a small program that holds the money and follows fixed rules — on Base, an Ethereum-based network with very low fees.
+Creating the table is free: Alice never pays gas (the small network fee for an on-chain action); Stacked covers it.

 Bob is browsing the lobby.
 He spots Alice's table, sees the stakes match what he wants to play, and clicks sit.
 He picks a $100 buy-in.
 His wallet pops up; he signs the deposit.
-A few seconds later the contract holds his 100 USDC, and Bob appears in Alice's pending list.
+A few seconds later the contract holds his 100 USDC — a digital dollar that holds a stable value — and Bob appears in Alice's pending list.
 Alice approves; Bob is seated with 10,000 chips in front of him (1 chip = $0.01).

 Carol does the same: $100 buy-in, Alice approves, seated with 10,000 chips.

-Alice doesn't have to play to earn — as soon as hands start running, she earns 25% of the rake on every pot.
+Alice doesn't have to play to earn — as soon as hands start running, she earns 25% of the platform fee on every pot.
 She decides to play too: she takes a seat at her own table, buys in for $100, and the table is three-handed.

 The hand